kumikokashii/stuff/README.md

 ## Web:
 - Javascript and React
 - PHP
-- HTTP Request: What happends
+- HTTP Request: What happens

 ## Data:
 - Database and SQL